-Net exports in the national income and product accounts (NIPAs) corresponds to the measure "balance on goods and services"-commonly referred to as the "trade deficit" (when imports exceeds exports) or the "trade surplus" (when exports exceeds imports)-in the international transactions (or balance of payments) accounts (ITAs), also produced by BEA.
-The two measures are very similar, but they differ in coverage, definitions, and in timing of revisions (see the section "Adjustments and other differences between the NIPA and ITA estimates).
-Net exports is also a component of the "balance on current account," a measure in both the ITAs and the NIPAs that also includes receipts and payments of income and net unilateral current transfers.
+Net exports in the national income and product accounts (NIPAs) corresponds to the measure "balance on goods and services"-commonly referred to as the "trade deficit" (when imports exceeds exports) or the "trade surplus" (when exports exceeds imports)-in the international transactions (or balance of payments) accounts (ITAs), also produced by BEA.1 The two measures are very similar, but they differ in coverage, definitions, and in timing of revisions (see the section "Adjustments and other differences between the NIPA and ITA estimates).
+Net exports is also a component of the "balance on current account," a measure in both the ITAs and the NIPAs that also includes receipts and payments of income and receipts and payments of current taxes, contributions for government social insurance, and transfers.

-1 For a detailed description of the ITAs, see "U.S. International Transactions Accounts: Concepts and Estimation Methods"; go to www.bea.gov, and select "International" and then "Methodologies."
+1 For a detailed description of the ITAs, see "U.S. International Economic Accounts: Concepts and Methods" available on BEA's website at www.bea.gov.

 Net exports also relates GDP to other important aggregates in the NIPAs.
 GDP less net exports is equal to gross domestic purchases, which is the market value of goods and services purchased by U.S. residents regardless of where those goods and services are produced.
-Final sales of domestic product (worldwide final sales of U.S. production) less net exports is equal to final sales to domestic purchasers, which is the market value of final goods and services purchased by U.S. residents regardless of where those goods and services are produced,.
+Final sales of domestic product (worldwide final sales of U.S. production) less net exports is equal to final sales to domestic purchasers, which is the market value of final goods and services purchased by U.S. residents regardless of where those goods and services are produced.

-Net exports is also used in preparing two alternative measures of U.S. production-command-basis GDP and command-basis gross national product (GNP)-that provide information on the real purchasing power of the income generated by U.S. production of goods and services.
-These measures reflect the impact of changes in the terms of trade and of changes in production on the purchasing power associated with the nation's output.
+Net exports is also used in preparing two alternative measures of U.S. production-command-basis GDP and command-basis gross national product (GNP) that provide information on the real purchasing power of the income generated by U.S. production of goods and services.2 These measures reflect the impact of changes in the terms of trade and of changes in production on the purchasing power associated with the nation's output.
 More specifically, these measures deflate exports and imports of goods and services (and, in the case of command-basis GNP, also income receipts and payments) by the price index for gross domestic purchases (which measures the prices of goods and services purchased by U.S. residents).
 Thus, the command-basis measures reflect the prices of purchased goods and services, while real GDP and real GNP reflect the prices of produced goods and services.
-Other related measures include the trading gains index, which is measured as the ratio of the GDP price index to the price index for gross domestic purchases, and the terms of trade index, which is measured as the ratio of the price index for exports of goods and services to the price index for imports of goods and services.
+Other related measures include the trading gains index, which is measured as the ratio of the GDP price index to the price index for gross domestic purchases, and the terms of trade index, which is measured as the ratio of the price index for exports of goods and services to the price index to the price index for gross domestic purchases, and the terms of trade index, which is measured as the ratio of the price index for exports of goods and services to the price index for imports of goods and services.3

 The estimates of net exports are an integral part of the NIPAs, a set of accounts that provides a logical and consistent framework for presenting statistics on U.S. economic activity (see "Chapter 2: Fundamental Concepts").
 As discussed in chapter 2, net exports is one of the final expenditures components of GDP.
-It is equal to exports, which measures all goods and services sold, given away, or otherwise transferred by residents of the United States to foreign residents (also referred to as nonresidents or the rest of the world) less imports, an offsetting component of GDP that measures all goods and services sold, given away, or otherwise transferred by foreign residents to U.S. residents.
+It is equal to exports, which measures all goods and services sold, given away, or otherwise transferred by residents of the United States to foreign residents (also referred to as nonresidents or the rest of the world) less imports, an offsetting component of GDP that measures all goods and services sold, given away, or otherwise transferred by residents to U.S. residents.